cmu-delphi/delphi-epidata/docs/new_endpoint_tutorial.md

 - [`delphi_epidata.py`](../src/client/delphi_epidata.py)

-    Note that this file, unlike the others, is released as a public package, available to install easily though Python's `pip` tool.
-That package should be updated once the code is committed, however that is outside of the scope of this tutorial.
+    Note that this file, unlike the others, is released as a public package, available to install easily through Python's `pip` tool.
+That package should be updated once the code is committed.
+However, that is outside of the scope of this tutorial.

     ```python